 25 March 2020

-Research from the Oxford Internet Institute (OII), part of the University of Oxford, reveals that less than half of Brits have a good understanding of AI and how it’s already being used in daily life.
+A new survey carried out by YouGov on behalf of Professor Gina Neff, Senior Research Fellow, Oxford Internet Institute (OII), reveals that less than half of Brits have a good understanding of AI and how it’s already being used in daily life.

 Artificial intelligence is often referred to as the ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent human beings.

-The findings of the new AI survey carried out by YouGov on behalf of the Oxford Internet Institute shows that whilst 47% of Brits say they have a good understanding of AI and underestimate the use of AI with only 26% of people think AI tools and services are already in use in their daily lives.
+The survey shows that whilst 47% of Brits say they have a good understanding of AI and underestimate the use of AI with only 26% of people think AI tools and services are already in use in their daily lives.

 Conversely the overwhelming majority – 92% see the long-term potential for AI to help others, with just 8% of Brits saying it had no role to play in tackling wider social and economic issues in the future.

-Professor Gina Neff, Senior Research Fellow, Oxford Internet Institute, and commissioner of the survey, said:
+Professor Neff, the commissioner of the survey, said:

 “It’s encouraging to see that people can see the benefits of using AI tools and services to help tackle some of the big challenges we face as a society such as climate change, extreme weather and improving transport and healthcare systems, but when it comes to their own lives, Brits have some concerns about trusting AI with important decisions.
 But AI technologies are already proving useful today, being adopted by governments, local authorities and industry in ways that matter for our daily lives, without, as our survey shows, many of us even realising.